Santa Sangre: Plot

-The film returns to the present day.
-Fénix is taken to a movie theater along with patients who have Down syndrome.
+Years later, an adult Fénix has been committed to a psychiatric hospital.
+He is taken to a movie theater along with patients who have Down syndrome.
 A pimp intercepts them, gives them cocaine, and introduces them to an obese prostitute.
-Fénix spots the tattooed lady, now a prostitute, and is consumed with rage.
-Back at the asylum, Fénix's armless mother calls out to him from the street and he escapes by climbing down a rope from his cell window.
-The tattooed lady tries to procure Alma, who runs away.
-An unseen assailant stabs the tattooed lady to death and Alma later finds her body.
+Fénix spots the tattooed lady, now a prostitute, and is enraged.
+Back at the asylum, Concha calls out to Fénix from the street and he escapes by climbing down a rope from his cell window.
+The tattooed lady tries to pimp Alma, who flees.
+An unseen assailant stabs the tattooed lady to death, and Alma later finds her body.

-Fénix and Concha go on to perform a stage act, "Concha and Her Magic Hands," in which he stands behind her and moves his arms so they appear to be Concha's.
-But she uses the arms of her son, a knife thrower like his father, to kill women he is interested in, including a burlesque performer and a transgender wrestler.
-She totally controls Fénix, who is fascinated by The Invisible Man, telling him that he is nothing without her and that no one sees him.
-He frequently hallucinates, and a dream sequence shows that he has killed and buried many more women, who haunt him.
+Fénix and Concha go on to perform a stage act, "Concha and Her Magic Hands," in which he stands behind her and moves his arms so they appear to be hers.
+Offstage, she orders Fénix, a knife thrower like his father, to kill all the women he is interested in, including a burlesque performer and an androgynous wrestler.
+When Fénix expresses trepidation and regret at killing the women, Concha manipulatively asserts that he is nothing without her and that no one cares about him.
+He frequently hallucinates and dreams about the women he has killed.

-Alma finds Fénix and they plan to run away from Concha, who tries to force Fénix to murder Alma as well.
-However, after a struggle, he plunges a knife into Concha's stomach.
-She vanishes after taunting Fénix by saying she will always be inside him.
-Flashbacks reveal that Concha in fact died after being maimed by Orgo and that Fénix has kept a mannequin of his armless mother he used on stage and at home.
-He destroys his homemade temple and throws away the mannequin with the help of his imaginary friends, Aladin and the clowns.
+Alma finds Fénix, and they plan to escape from Concha, who tries to force Fénix to murder Alma as well.
+After a struggle, he stabs Concha in the abdomen.
+She vanishes after taunting Fénix, saying she will always be inside of him.
+Flashbacks reveal that Concha bled to death after Orgo severed her arms; Fénix has kept a life-sized mannequin of her that he uses on stage and at home.
+He destroys his homemade temple and throws away the mannequin with the help of Aladin and the circus clowns, who disappear once the mannequin is discarded, revealing them to also be mere manifestations of Fénix's subconscious.

-Alma removes Fénix's artificial fingernails and leads him out of the house, where police order them to put up their hands.
-As they both comply, Fénix regards his own hands with awe.
-Realizing that he has finally regained control of them brings him joy and peace.
+Alma removes Fénix's red artificial nails, which he wore while doing "Concha's" bidding, and leads him outside, where police order them to put up their hands.
+As they both comply, Fénix regards his own hands with awe, relieved that he has finally regained control of them.